DATAMATH CALCULATOR MUSEUM

 on the fx-201P introduced already in 1976 and then competing with the

-Timing of the market lunch of the PRO fx-1 was a disaster!
+Timing of the market launch of the PRO fx-1 was a disaster!
 While it could barely compete with the SR-52 introduced already in 1975, blew it the revolutionary TI-59 simply away.

 Dismantling this Casio PRO fx-1 manufactured in January 1978 reveals an interesting design centered around multiple Integrated Circuits manufactured by Hitachi, Japan.